How to Get Rid of Black Beard Algae

 After learning what is black beard algae, it is time to know the reasons for growing in tanks.

-1 .Attach on new fish or aquarium accessories
+1. Attach on new fish or aquarium accessories

 Black beard algae may attach to aquarium accessories, such as gravel, rocks, and wood.
-If the accessories are not clean, the algae will enter your tank when you add the accessories into your aquarium.
+If the accessories are not clean, the algae will enter your tank when you add the accessories to your aquarium.
 On the other hand, the algae may also float with fish.
 If you do not pay attention to this, the algae will also enter your aquarium.

-3 .Low or unstable level of carbon dioxide
+3. Low or unstable levels of carbon dioxide

 Low carbon dioxide is beneficial to the black beard algae.
 And the algae can take carbon from hydrogen carbonate.
 The process will improve the pH level.
-Keeping stable carbon dioxide levels will help aquatic plants absorb more nutrients and then limit the black beard algae.
+Keeping stable carbon dioxide levels will help aquatic plants absorb more nutrients and then limit the blackbeard algae.

-4 .Too much light
+4. Too much light

-Black beard algae will grow fast because of excessive lighting and lighting lasting for a long time.
+Blackbeard algae will grow fast because of excessive lighting and lighting lasting for a long time.
 Different plants may require different levels of lighting.
 Plants of low light levels can not grow well in high light.

 Get rid of black beard algae